 Is silent prayer biblical?

 In the Old Testament, Hannah is seen praying silently (1 Samuel 1:12-13), and her request was granted.
 Though Jesus does not specifically mention "silent prayer", He does talk about praying alone (Matthew 6:6).
 First Thessalonians 5:17 tells us to pray without ceasing.
 Obviously we cannot be constantly speaking aloud to God, so there must be such a thing as a prayerful attitude or silent prayer.
 Certain situations – such as praying during a meeting, praying for wisdom in a conversation, praying while giving a presentation, or praying for the person to whom you are talking – seem to necessitate silent prayer.
 We are also told about praying in the Spirit (Ephesians 6:18).
-Roman 8:26 says that sometimes we do not know what to pray and the Holy Spirit intercedes for us.
+Romans 8:26 says that sometimes we do not know what to pray and the Holy Spirit intercedes for us.
 In many ways, this seems to be a silent prayer.

 God can hear our thoughts (Psalm 139:23).
 When we pray silently, He is still there.
 Silent prayer is still a prayer of confidence and faith.